bricelam/bricelam.github.io/_posts/2023-01-21-image-metadata-using-winrt-on-dotnet.md

 There are two main ways this information is stored.
 The first metadata standard for it was Microsoft Photo (you guessed it, made popular by our beloved Windows Live Photo Gallery).
 Later, the big tech companies came together as the Metadata Working Group to create [another standard](https://xkcd.com/927/) that "fixed" all their complaints about the first one.
 So, now we always have two places to look instead of one.

 Here's a method to query the metadata using [BitmapDecoder.BitmapProperties](https://learn.microsoft.com/uwp/api/windows.graphics.imaging.bitmapdecoder.bitmapproperties).
 Fun fact, this API is backed by the [Windows Imaging Component](https://learn.microsoft.com/windows/win32/wic/-wic-about-windows-imaging-codec) (or WIC) so every image format imaginable is supported.
-Well, so long as long as you have a codec for it installed anyway.
+Well, so long as you have a codec installed for it anyway.

 ```cs
 static async Task<IReadOnlyList<(string Name, Rect Area)>> GetPeopleAsync(IStorageFile file)